cibomahto/length_match_hud/readme.md

 Features:
 * Real-time update, refreshes every 2 seconds
 * Hovering over a net in the tool highlights it in KiCad
+* Selecting a net in KiCad shows its length in this tool

 TODO:
 * Separate track lengths per layer